Encryptix1/blueAnalyst/README.md

 ## 🧠 About Me

-* 🔐 Cybersecurity professional with a focus on offensive security
+* 🔐 Cybersecurity student with a focus on offensive security
 * 🔍 Actively developing skills in **web exploitation, reconnaissance, and adversary simulation**
 * 🧪 Hands-on labs: Hack The Box | TryHackMe | PentesterLab
 * ⚡ Background in security operations, risk management, and system analysis